FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/kernel/symbolizer_markup.md

   * `load:%i:%s:%p`

     This subelement informs the filter that a segment was loaded from a module.
-The module is identified by its module id `%i`.
+The module is identified by its module ID `%i`.
 The `%s` is one or more of the letters 'r', 'w', and 'x' (in that order and in either upper or lower case) to indicate this segment of memory is readable, writable, and/or executable.
 The symbolizing filter can use